davidofwatkins/ge-cancellation-checker/README.md

 ## Contribution ##

-If you're interested in contributing, here are a few feature ideas that might improve this:

-* Ignored dates: allow the user to provide a list of days for the checker to ignore
-* Plugin system: update `ge-checker-cron.py` to allow configuration for running multiple phantom scripts and keeping track of multiple appointment systems (not just a Global Entry cheker - e.g., the DMV).
+If you're interested in contributing, please take a look at [CONTRIBUTING.md](CONTRIBUTING.md) for welcome improvements and some quick reminders for submitting a pull request.
+Thanks for the help!